tttson/personal-website/README.md

 ## Getting Started
 1. To view your local version of this project, please **npm install**, then **npm run start**
+2. Need to run seed file by executing `npm run seed`

 Packages installed:
 * axios - promise based HTTP client for the browser and node.js